 As we know, full sun helps with flowering.
 But it will also dry out your pot.
 Dry compost stresses the rose and makes it more prone to suffering from mildew.
 So, even with watering daily in hot weather, you can help yourself by siting the pot itself in the shade with a view to the rose it holds being in or growing towards the sun, if at all possible.

 Feed your roses in the spring with Multirose or Vitax granules.
 You may need to feed more than this - follow the instructions on the packet - but avoid doing so after August because this encourages soft green growth which is easily damaged in winter, making it easy for fungal diseases to enter the plant.

 Mulch the pots with well-rotted compost to keep up the amount of nutrients leaching into the soil with each watering and help moisture retention.

 Every other year, remove the top 5cm of compost and replace it with more of the same.

 If you are desperate to grow a climbing rose in a pot, this is possible but research its eventual height and choose one of the less vigorous varieties - 3-4 metres is a good limit.
 Your pot size will also have to increase to a minimum depth of 45 cm - the larger the better.

-Some of the low growing ground cover roses can also work well in pots too.
-They tend to spread rather than go up and they are often rather tougher.
+Some low growing ground cover roses can also work well in pots too.
+They tend to spread rather than go up, and they are often rather tougher.
 This helps them cope better with the more variable conditions of container growing.